 The feedier widget is made to be GDPR-compliant, which means that it doesn’t take personal information from people who are just looking around a website.
 The widget only shows up when a customer does something with it, like buy something or call support.

 Also, the widget is made to collect feedback anonymously, so customers can give honest feedback without worrying that they will be found out or that their personal information will be stolen.
 By making sure that the feedier widget is GDPR-compliant and protects customer data, companies can build trust and show that they care about doing business in an honest way.
 This can make customers more loyal and build better long-term relationships.

 Building an app is not a cheap undertaking.

-A number of factors including the platform, functionality, design, development, and your overall business model, will impact the exact cost.
+A number of factors, including the platform, functionality, design, development, and your overall business model, will impact the exact cost.

-Altering existing features or adding new ones can be costly as well – especially if these changes are informed solely by instinct.
+In addition, altering existing features or adding new ones can also be costly, especially if these changes are informed solely by instinct.